Colonel Moran: Inspirations

 Andrew Glazzard has suggested that in The Empty House, Conan Doyle may have alluded to the real royal baccarat scandal, in which Sir William Gordon-Cumming, 4th Baronet, an army officer and tiger hunter, had been accused of cheating at baccarat.
 He sued his accusers and the trial called the future Edward VII as a witness.

+At least some readers have suggested online (citation needed) that australian folk hero and war-criminal Henry Harboard "The Breaker" Morant as an inspiration for Moriarity.
+Posters cite the similarity of the two names, the fact that both were military men and the possibility that Doyle's service in The Boer War may have left him with a grievance against Morant.